Greater Manchester APPG sees MPs and Mayor unite

 There was clear agreement that there has been historic underinvestment in Northern transport.
 Clarity is needed on the electrification of the TransPennine link, it was argued, including the role of bi-modal stock.
-APPG Vice-Chair Chris Green, MP for Bolton West, put forward a robust case for effective use of data in service delivery.
+APPG Vice-Chair Chris Green, MP for Bolton West, put forward the case for effective use of data in service delivery.
 Within the city-region, there was a desire for a far better managed bus network, including its accessibility, building on the quick win of half price bus travel for 16-18 year olds.

 Housing and homelessness are areas that have dominated MP’s inboxes for some time, and Lee Sugden from Greater Manchester Housing Providers asked how the impacts of welfare reductions could be mitigated.
 The significant devolved powers here – such as Mayoral Development Corporations and the statutory spatial framework – could have an effect, said Burnham, with others suggesting fiscal devolution could help.

 The discussion was wide ranging and comprehensive – with attendees quizzing the Mayor and MPs on health and social care, advice services, skills and employment, digital, and policing.
 United Utilities’ Gaynor Kenyon asked how the infrastructure debate could be broadened to include energy and water, particularly considering significant flood damage in recent years.